-- 1. I was appointed the Intelligence Services Commissioner under section 59 of the Regulation of Investigatory Powers Act 2000 (RIPA) in succession to the Right Honourable Lord Brown of Eaton-under-Heywood with effect from 1 April 2006.
+- 1. I was appointed the Intelligence Services Commissioner under section 59 of the Regulation of Investigatory Powers Act 2000 (RIPA) with effect from 1 April 2006.
 My appointment is for a period of three years. - 2.
-To assist my preparations for my new duties, towards the end of March 2006 I accompanied Lord Brown on his round of inspections of the Agencies over whom the Intelligence Services Commissioner has oversight responsibility.
-I am grateful to Lord Brown for his assistance and advice during these visits. - 3.
 I am required by section 60(2) of RIPA as soon as practicable after the end of each calendar year to report with respect to the carrying out of my functions as the Intelligence Services Commissioner.
-Lord Brown's final Report was for the period 1 January 2005 to 31 March 2006.
-This is my first Report as Commissioner and it covers my first nine months in office: 1 April 2006 until 31 December 2006.
-In producing my report, I propose to follow my predecessors' practice of writing the report in two parts, this main part for publication, the other part being a confidential annex to include those matters which cannot be fully explained without disclosing sensitive information.
+This is my second Report as Commissioner and it covers the period 1 January 2007 until 31 December 2007.
+In producing my report, I again propose to follow my predecessors' practice of writing the report in two parts, the main part for publication, the other part being a Confidential Annex to include those matters which cannot be fully explained without disclosing sensitive information.